MaDRaGe/webgl-packman/README.md

 ## Description

 The purpose of this project is to gain experiense in writting WebGL projects.
-So,
+The project stack is next:

+- WebGL
+- Typescript
+- Parcel

 ## Usage
 The project is started using the command below, which starts parcel and turns on the server: